Evening

 Rhythm: Evening sequence established.
 Morning patterns are consolidating.
 The body learning to read time through environmental cues, light quality, temperature, the pelicans’ flight patterns, rather than the external demands that structured my old life.

 Trust: the foundation beneath everything else.
 My nervous system is beginning to trust.
 Trust that this environment is safe.
 Trust that rest will come.
-Trust that I do not need to stay braced for the next crisis, the next email that changes everything, the next announcement that requires scrambling, repositioning, and proof of worth.
+Trust that the next crisis can find me unhurried, the next email that changes everything, the next announcement that requires scrambling, repositioning, and proof of worth.

 The foundation holds.